-If on the one hand semeiotic and Pragmatism now appear hand in hand by the concept of habit, on the other hand this union obliged Peirce to review the strength of the pragmatic maxim because the habit is not sustained by logical considerations only, but it demands ethical and aestheticals ones too.
-No wonder thus, that Peirce started to place ethics and aesthetics as normative sciences responsible, together with logic, for controlling the human conduct.
-The Pragmatism (or Pragmaticism), set mainly over the deductive logic, becomes limited – not to say diminished – in this new configuration.
-In fact, in October 1913, a few months before his death and while writing his last article, Peirce shows uncertainty about the validity of the Pragmatism, for his method of clearing up ideas might have been too clung to the analytical deduction while despised the creative power of abduction, or uberty (EP2, p.463 e ss).
+If on the one hand semeiotic and pragmatism now appear connected by the concept of habit, on the other hand this union obliged Peirce to review the strength of the pragmatic maxim because a habit is not sustained by logical considerations only, but by ethical and esthetical as well.
+No wonder thus, that Peirce started to place ethics and aesthetics as normative sciences responsible, together with logic, for controlling human conduct.
+Pragmatism (or pragmaticism), is then redefined as a scientific method closed linked to deductive logic.
+In fact, in October 1913, a few months before his death and while writing his last article, Peirce shows uncertainty about the validity of pragmatism, for his method of clearing up ideas might have clung too much to analytical deduction while neglecting the creative power of abduction, or uberty (EP2, p.463).”

-If Pragmatism is kept restricted to intellectual minds, semeiotic does not suffer from this limitation and spreads out through all possible fields of phenomena.
-When searching in his Theory of Sign for a definite proof of his Pragmaticism, Peirce ended up taking semeiotic to the maximum degree of the transdisciplinarity.
-Semeiotic is so general that might even be able to compete with mathematic as the science of the first universal principles.
-If the universe is made of signs, and semiosis is another name for communication, as Peirce seems to sustain in the final phase of his intellectual life, then a unified theory of reality seen as a process of development of information, if we should be able to conceive it someday, it will necessarily involve semeiotic.
+While pragmatism is kept restricted to intellectual minds, semeiotic does not suffer from this limitation and spreads out through all possible fields of phenomena.
+When searching in his theory of sign for a definite proof of his pragmaticism, Peirce ended up taking semeiotic to the maximum degree of transdisciplinarity.
+If the universe is made of signs, and semiosis is another name for communication, as Peirce seems to sustain in the final phase of his intellectual life, then a unified theory of reality seen as a process of development of information, if we should be able to conceive it someday, will necessarily involve semeiotic.